-Reuben Diettert discusses coming to the University of Montana in 1937 as a professor in the Botany Department where he taught until 1972.
+Reuben Diettert discusses coming to the University of Montana (UM) in 1937, where he taught in the Botany Department until 1972.
 He describes some of his career accomplishments including organizing the state science fair, the bowling league, and the Missoula Rose Society.
 He talks about how difficult it was to obtain funds for faculty salaries and equipment and how the department applied for grants to help cover these expenses.
-He recalls that the quality of students in the department increased after the department started offering a doctorate in botany.
-Diettert mentions the changes in the University from 1937 to the early 1990s.
-He also describes some of the courses he taught and his time as the department chairman from 1956 to 1966.
+Diettert recalls that the quality of students in the department increased after the department started offering a doctorate in botany.
+He mentions the changes that have occurred at UM from the 1940s to the early 1990s.
+He also describes some of the courses he taught and his time as the department chair from 1956 to 1966.

 Missoula Rose Society; Department of Botany; University of Montana faculty; University of Montana-Missoula; Science fairs; University of Montana budget

 University of Montana Centennial Oral History Project, OH 270, Archives and Special Collections, Mansfield Library, University of Montana-Missoula

 Copyright to this collection is held by the interview participants and by the Maureen and Mike Mansfield Library, University of Montana-Missoula.
 Permission may be required for use.
 For further information please contact Archives and Special Collections: (406) 243-2053 / email@example.com

 1 sound cassette (01:00:00 min.) analog + 1 transcript (11 p.: 28 cm.)

 Diettert, Reuben A., "Reuben A. Diettert Interview, July 30, 1991" (1991).
 University of Montana Centennial Oral History Project.
 8.